- BA - English (PDF willl open in new tab)

 There is an application process for English with Teacher Licensure 7-12, and requirements for admission may change over time.
-Students must meet admission requirements current at the time of their final application for admission to the teacher education program.
+Students must meet admission requirements current at the time of their final application for admission to the Educator Preparation Program.
 Please see, the School of Education web site for detailed listing of admission requirements.

 Undergraduate Research Opportunities